 Racism and the PC Inquisition

 Monday last week, The Chronicle of Higher Education announced that Naomi Schaefer Riley was fired from their blog "Brainstorm" for writing that black studies programs should be "eliminated" because they are "left-wing victimization claptrap."
 The next day, the News & Observer of Raleigh reported that a staggering 54 classes were suspected of academic fraud at UNC-Chapel Hill.
 Every single one of those 54 classes were within UNC's Department of African and Afro-American studies, according to a UNC investigation.
-Is it pure coincidence that academic fraud found such a welcoming and statistically unlikely home in the black studies department?
+Is it pure coincidence that academic fraud found such a welcoming and statistically remarkable home in the black studies department?
 Or is it predictable that the department with the most rigid PC orthodoxy created a cloister for academic fraud?

 The incessant pressure of political correctness is not just an academic matter.
-Any standard of conduct, any law, any test is called racist if minorities on average can't meet the standard, follow the law, or obtain identical scores compared to non-minorities.
+Any standard of conduct, any law, any test is called racist if preferred groups on average can't meet the standard, follow the law, or obtain identical scores compared to non-minorities.
 The result can only be described as a PC Inquisition, which gives rise to orthodoxy with real-world consequences.
 In general, any discussion of pressing social problems is silenced if minority groups are described as responsible for their own actions and circumstances.

 The current era of intellectual dishonesty and pathological guilt hustling began in earnest with the 1965 Moynihan Report.
 Senator Moynihan was berated as a "racist" for suggesting that the weakening of the black family would lead to social chaos, even though he blamed family breakdown on joblessness and the lingering effects of slavery.
 Today, William Julius Wilson, perhaps the most respected sociologist in America on questions of race and poverty, has repeatedly vindicated Moynihan's report, calling it "an important and prophetic document."
 It took decades of tragedy and pious fraud for society to eventually face up to the costs of broken families.
 Yet the PC Inquisition continues to distort our discussions of key issues like education and crime.